pafoster/refs.txt/README.md

                                                                 project tag ────────────────────────────────────────┘          │
                                                       special key-value tag ───────────────────────────────────────────────────┘
 ```
 The completion marker, creation/completion date, priority and title must appear in the order listed in the diagram above.
-In this way, items are guaranteed to appear in the following order after a lexicographical sort:
+This helps ensure that items appear in the following order after a lexicographical sort:
 1. Items with a priority and not marked complete
 2. Items without a priority and not marked complete
 3. Items marked complete